canonical/cloud-init/doc/rtd/topics/events.rst

 interfaces to the system.
 In addition to fetching and updating the system metadata, cloud-init will also bring up/down the newly added interface.

+.. warning:: Due to its use of systemd sockets, hotplug functionality is currently incompatible with SELinux.
+This issue is being tracked `on Launchpad`_.
+Additionally, hotplug support is considered experimental for non-Debian based systems.

 Examples
 ========